areenberg/RelSys/README.md

     }
 ```

 The model is finally evaluated by compiling the C++ program.
-If you have cloned the repository to your computer, remove the file `PythonWrapper.cpp`, and run `g++ -O3 -std=c++11 *.cpp -o relsys.exe` in your terminal.
-Run the program with `./relsys.exe`.
+If you have cloned the repository to your computer, remove the files `PythonWrapper.cpp` and `ModuleInterface.cpp`, and run `g++ -O3 -std=c++11 *.cpp -o relsys.exe` in your terminal.
+Run your program with `./relsys.exe`.

 ### The complete example